xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Implementation, Benchmark Dataset and Metrics

 \subsubsection{Sub-task Completion Rate (1 Experiment)}

-To gain insight into intermediate stages of penetration testing, we evaluate sub-task success rates (e.g., service enumeration, vulnerability detection).
+To gain insight into intermediate stages of pentest, we evaluate sub-task success rates, including service enumeration and vulnerability detection.
 Each benchmark defines a set of subtasks $S$.
 A sub-task is considered successful if it is completed in at least one of the five independent runs:

 This metric highlights the agent's ability to eventually solve a sub-task, even if not consistently across all runs.